break-stuff/clarion/docs/framework/documentation/variables.md

 ## Shadows

 Shadows can add very attractive depth and interaction to your design.
 Keeping them consistent from one component to another can be a little frustrating.
 They can also create a great deal of clutter in your code.
-Abstracting them into a reusable place and using them with the `box-shadow()` mixin will keep your UI consistent and your code clean.
+Abstracting them into a reusable place and using them with the `shadow()` mixin will keep your UI consistent and your code clean.

 ```scss
 $shadows: (